select-8/mock-bigthief-htmlsite/README.md

 1. I’m already a fan of the band, I have all their albums…
     - As a user I expect the site to reflect the persona of the band.
-    - As a user, I want easy access to unique content i.e. access to an offical store, definitive tour listings
+    - As a user, I want easy access to unique content i.e. access to an official store, definitive tour listings

 2. I have just heard of this band and I want to find out more…
     - As a user, I want access to the band's social media.